 So, all coconut worms are full of milk, fat, round, and limp, making many people look a little frightened with their outside appearance.

-However, a few people use coconut weevils to cook them with fish sauce, fried, grilled, boiled.
+A few people use coconut weevils to cook them with fish sauce, or fry, grill, and boil.
 Here are the dishes used to eat from this special kind of ingredients to research.

 1. Salty roasting coconut worms